 The JHMT gives visitors a rare glimpse of Johannesburg’s transport history, dating back more than a century.
 The museum is the most comprehensive land transport museum in South Africa, with thematic displays and exhibits in the various exhibition halls.

-These outdoor destinations are perfect to add to the family “bucket” list.
+These child-friendly destinations in Johannesburg are perfect to add to the family “bucket” list.
 I would love your feedback, please let me know in the comments below.